-Barcelona is home to one of the world’s busiest cruise ports.
+Barcelona is home to home some incredible beaches – like Barceloneta beach– and is known for having one of the world’s busiest cruise ports.

 So, even if you’re not coming into the city by boat, you can still spend some time at this local dock and marvel at all of the magnificent ships that sail into shore.